nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 8. You may need to modify `pyproject.toml` and re-run `python -m pip install -e .` if you use any dependencies.

+9. Update the `CHANGELOG.md` regularly to document changes to your extension.

 ## Documenting and Publishing Your Extension to the Community